Making a will

 Who can you leave your assets to?

 You can leave your assets to whoever you like, but you have a general obligation to provide adequately for your spouse or de facto partner, your children, and any other dependents.
-If you don’t they can bring a claim against your estate.
+If you don’t they may be able to bring a family provision claim against your estate.

 Where should you keep your will?